-C. Other devices
+C. Other Devices

-In the previous subsections, we have shown that, for the Soekris device, many existing approaches may not deliver the expected gains, while substantial savings may be achieved with novel approaches that reduce the energy consumed by packet processing in the protocol stack.
+In Sections VI-A and VI-B, we have shown that, for the Soekris device, many existing approaches may not deliver the expected gains, while substantial savings may be achieved with novel approaches that reduce the energy consumed by packet processing in the protocol stack.
 To gain insight into the generality of such results, we repeated the experiments of the above sections for all the devices under study.

-To evaluate the performance of the existing and novel approaches of Sections VI-A and VI-B, we consider the following scenarios: (i) for all approaches, packets have a 100-byte payload, which is the case, e.g., of the Skype application using the preferred codec [44]; (ii) for the 'data compression' experiment, we use a compression factor of m=10; and (iii) for the 'packet batching', we set the aggregation factor n equal to 6 packets.
+To evaluate the performance of the existing and novel approaches of Sections VI-A and VI-B, we consider the following scenarios: 1) for all approaches, packets have a 100-B payload, which is the case, e.g., of the Skype application using the preferred codec [44]; 2) for the "data compression" experiment, we use a compression factor of m = 10; and 3) for the "packet batching," we set the aggregation factor n equal to six packets.